 Author: Hengfu Hsu, Analytic Investment LLC

-As of August 31, 2011, the US equity market condition is neutral based on the following factors we use to manage risk in our models:
+As of October 31, 2011, US equity market condition is positive based on the following factors we use to manage risk in our models:

 (1) Equity Earning Yield Over Treasury Yield (Cheap, Balanced, or Expensive): Cheap

 (2) Equity Earning Trend (Up, Sideway, or Down): Up

 (3) Credit Risk (Low, Normal, High, or Dangerous): Normal

 (4) Equity Volatility (Low, Medium, High, or Dangerous): High

 (5) Equity Money Flow (Positive, Neutral, or Negative): Neutral